xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/setting_time_limit_of_your_server.md

 layout: article_with_sidebar
 updated_at: '2016-12-22 15:54 +0400'
 identifier: ref_xqnpttd4
-title: Setting the time limit of your server
+title: Setting the Time Limit of Your Server
 categories:
   - Developer docs
 published: true